Neamar/KISS/qa-suite.md

 * [ ] Loader circle is properly tinted according to the primary color
 * [ ] Launcher icon is properly tinted according to the primary color
 * [ ] KISS bar background is properly tinted according to the primary color
-* [ ] Notification bar is the selected color in the main screen theme
+* [ ] Notification bar is of the selected color on the main screen theme

 #### Icons pack
 * [ ] TODO: theme icon packs